 - In a bowl or container set up an ice bath with ice, water and the remaining two squeezed limes and oranges

 - Add the shrimp to the boiling water and let cook for about 2 minutes.
 Transfer the shrimp to the ice bath and let cool.
 Dice.

 - In a blender, combine the grilled or roasted habanero chiles, rice vinegar, can of coconut milk, and juice of one lime.
 Purée until smooth.
 Pour just about a cup of this mixture over the diced shrimp; add about 2 tablespoons of evoo and juice of one lime.
 Add some of the chopped cilantro and sea salt to taste.

 - Mix well and serve in a bowl garnished with pickled onions, chive and cilantro.
 Pairs best with Terrazas de los Andes Reserva Torrontés.

 Saffron Grilled Octopus Salad

-Chef Mario Alcocer, Visconti Ristorante & Bar
+(By chef Mario Alcocer of Visconti Ristorante & Bar)

 “I like this dish because it involves more work than just putting a mix of lettuce on the table,” Chef Alcocer said.
 “On special occasions, especially once every year, it’s my belief to put your best effort forward by being adventurous and enjoying dishes that would make the feast of the seven fishes a special day to remember.”